daz4126/Nanny-State/README.md

 ![Nanny State](https://user-images.githubusercontent.com/16646/125978059-95ed42bb-5676-484a-8391-fa73d20280a0.png)

-When a user interacts with the page, it triggers an event handler that calls a tranformer function to update the state and then the page is automatically re-rendered to reflect these changes.
+When a user interacts with the page, it triggers an event that uses a tranformer function to update the state.
+The page is then automatically re-rendered to reflect these changes.

 # Examples